 9:00 - Reign (New Timeslot - Beginning February 10)

 The Vampire Diaries rides off into the sunset in March, and its spin-off assumes the time period thereafter.
-Crazy Ex-Girlfriend will wrap its abbreviated second season in early February before being replaced by the fourth season of Reign, which moves back an hour from where it aired last season.
+Crazy Ex-Girlfriend will wrap its abbreviated second season in early February before being replaced by the fourth and final season of Reign, which moves back an hour from where it aired last season.

 Like last year, the network's line-up is relatively stable.
 The move for Legends of Tomorrow does confuse me a bit, as The Flash is the biggest lead-in The CW could provide for its sole new show, Riverdale, but it's being put on Thursdays instead.
 I suppose No Tomorrow proved that a big lead-in doesn't always mean anything, but I think it would have also been smart to try iZombie somewhere else on the schedule, to see if its capable of standing on its own.
 Expectations for Riverdale, however, will likely be lower after Supernatural than if it had aired after The Flash, so maybe it's a good thing.

 Also, decisions about the futures of No Tomorrow and Frequency have not been made, beyond the network declining to order additional episodes for their respective first seasons; second season orders will depend on the midseason results for the rest of the network's line-up.